HeisenbugLtd/spat/README.md

 First of all, as mentioned earlier, it is *not* implemented for the summary display.
 If you try that, `spat` will warn you and resort to sorting by time.

-Similar goes for the `--cut-off` option, which still only takes the total proof time into account.
+Similar goes for the `--cut-off` option, which still only takes the maximum proof time into account.

 The [idea behind this sorting option](https://github.com/HeisenbugLtd/spat/issues/29) is that you may want to know where provers spend useless time (e.g. where a